Sep 25th, 2018

 Is there an on-site manager, owner or point person at the lodge?

-Mike Sanders has been the long-time manager for Deneki Outdoors and the Alaska West Camp, he has it dialed.
+Jason Whiting is in charge of guest services at the Alaska West Camp, he has it dialed and was mentored by long time manager Mike Sanders.
 Kyle Shea is also on hand and manages the fishing program.
 Kyle will schedule you each day with a guide after explaining the fishing options.

 Is there internet and cell service?